-c1) Three Technical Delegates are recommended to be appointed in the case of 5 CCN Competitions or more.
+c1) Three Technical Delegates are recommended to be appointed in the case of 5 Competitions or more.

-- d) Additional or Assistant Technical Delegates may be appointed. - e) Technical Delegate cannot officiate at the same Event for more than three consecutive years or four consecutive events. - f) In the case of a competition with 100 or less competitors in EA Classes, only One Technical Delegate is required.
+- d) Additional or Assistant Technical Delegates may be appointed. - e) Technical Delegate cannot officiate at the same Event for more than three consecutive years or four consecutive events. - f) In the case of an Event with 100 or less competitors, the number of Technical Delegates may be negotiated between the overall Technical Delegate and the Event Organising Committee.